schedldave/cv2022/RW.md

-# CV Presentation
+# CV Related-Work Research
-The topic of your presentation is free to choose, but it must be Computer Vision related.
+The topic of your research review is free to choose, but it must be Computer Vision related.
 Focus on a Computer-Vision algorithm and understand its details.
 Look at the intro slides for some inspiration!

-The deliverables for the presentations are the announcements of your idea and your team, two presentations, where one covers related work and the other covers your final results, and a project report (and supplementary files if needed).
+The deliverables for the research are the announcements of your idea and your team, one presentation, and a project report (plus supplementary files like code or data).

 ### Presentations
 For presentations you will have a maximum of 10 minutes for your talk plus 5 minutes for questions.
 Your goal is to present something interesting to your fellow students, so they learn something from your talk.
 It is okay if only one team member presents.